natacha-beck/cbrain-wiki/Configure-a-personal-Data-Provider-(CBRAIN).md

-The final option is to configure your personal data provider.
+The final option is to configure a personal data provider.
+Creating a personal data provider will have great advantages such as connecting storage on Alliance systems or lab-based systems.

 To do so, please follow the subsequent steps:

 #### 1. Go to [CBRAIN Data providers](https://portal.neurohub.ca/data_providers)